NightlyCommit/twing/docs/language-reference/tags/filter.md

 `filter`
 ========

+> You should use the `apply` tag instead which does the same thing except that the wrapped template data is not scoped.

 {% raw %}

 Filter sections allow you to apply filters on a block of template data.
 Just wrap the code in the special `filter` section: